 Do you have delphiniums in your garden?

-I used to start out every summer by planting twenty delphinium in front of my porch.
+I used to start every summer by planting twenty delphiniums in front of my porch.

-The Delphinium is one of the birth flowers for the month July.
-It's also known as 'Larkspur' and 'Knight's-spur'.
+The Delphinium is one of the birth flowers for July.
+It's also known as 'Larkspur' and 'Knight's-spur.'

-During the Victorian age, people essentially used flowers as emojis: and the delphinium symbolized lightness and an open heart.
-If your a delphinium lover, it's easy to see how the happy delphinium blooms would be associated with levity and laughter.
+During the Victorian age, people mostly used flowers as emojis: and the delphinium symbolized lightness and an open heart.
+If you're a delphinium lover, it's easy to see how the happy delphinium blooms would be associated with happiness and laughter.

 #OTD It was on this day in 1846 that the British naturalist, and women's rights activist, Marian Farquharson was born.